 Dr. Andrea Furlan is a scientist at the Institute for Work & Health and a co-ordinating editor of Cochrane Back and Neck, which is housed at the Institute.
-She is also a physician at the Toronto Rehabilitation Institute and associate professor in the Department of Medicine’s Division of Physiatry at the University of Toronto.
+She is also a physician and senior scientist at the Toronto Rehabilitation Institute and associate professor in the Department of Medicine’s Division of Physiatry at the University of Toronto.

 "I spend about 80 per cent of my time as a researcher and 20 per cent as a clinician.
 The clinical work maintains the relevance of what I do, as well as credibility among my medical peers.” – Dr. Andrea Furlan